-The Node for Infection Imaging (NII) is a state-of-the-art PET/CT research facility, and a core node of the Nuclear Medicine Research Infrastructure Research Initiative (NuMeRI), which forms part of the South African Research Infrastructure Roadmap (SARIR).
-The Node is hosted by the Central Analytical Facilities and is located at Tygerberg Hospital, in Cape Town.
+Infection Imaging in the Western Cape is a state of the art PET/CT research facility, and a core node of the Nuclear Medicine Research Infrastructure (NuMeRI), which forms part of the South African Research Infrastructure Roadmap (SARIR).
+The Node is hosted by the Central Analytical Facilities (Stellenbosch University) and is located at Tygerberg Hospital, in Cape Town.

 Nuclear imaging exploits a fundamental property of certain unstable atoms, namely that they will undergo radioactive decay by either directly or indirectly emitting gamma photons.
 By labelling biological molecules of interest with positron-emitting radionuclides it becomes possible, using specialised equipment, to image the position of decay events and hence, the three-dimensional location of the molecule in question.
 This imaging is performed with a positron-emission tomography (PET) scanner which in modern systems is routinely combined with a conventional (x-ray) computed tomography (CT) system.
 The combined ability of such PET/CT systems to quantitatively and dynamically image the behaviour of radiolabelled molecules (radiotracers) with a high degree of accuracy, and to localise their distribution precisely with the anatomical definition provided by their CT component, has revolutionised biological research.

-The crown jewel of the NII is its Philips Vereos digital PET/CT scanner.
-As the only truly digital scanner commercially available, it is considered by many experts to be the best PET/CT system available today, Due to replacement of traditional photomultiplier tubes with solid-state silicon photomultipliers, it is possible with for the Vereos PET to achieve 1:1 photon counting, leading to unprecedented accuracy and effective sensitivity.
-The system is integrated with a Philips Ingenuity 64-channel (128-slice equivalent) CT with iDose4, The latest-generation iterative reconstruction capability of iDose4 allows for low-dose diagnostic CT scanning with superior image quality to conventional FBP-based reconstruction techniques.
+The keystone of the NII is its Philips Vereos digital PET/CT scanner.
+As the only truly digital scanner commercially available, it is considered by many experts to be the best PET/CT system available today.
+Due to replacement of traditional photomultiplier tubes with solid-state silicon photomultipliers, it is possible for the Vereos PET to achieve 1:1 photon counting, leading to unprecedented accuracy and effective sensitivity.
+The system is integrated with a Philips Ingenuity 64-channel (128-slice equivalent) CT with iDose4.
+The latest-generation iterative reconstruction capability of iDose4 allows for low-dose diagnostic CT scanning with superior image quality to conventional FBP-based reconstruction techniques.
 The combination of high quantitative accuracy, superb effective sensitivity, and low-dose/high-quality CT scanning makes the Vereos the ideal nuclear imaging tool for research applications.
-More information on the performance characteristics of the Philips Vereos will be available soon.

-The Unit has 5 permanent staff members, including a nuclear medicine staff scientist, a radiopharmacist, two nuclear medicine technologists, and an administrative assistant.
-This team offers researchers with the support they need to perform the molecular imaging and analysis they require.
-They are supported by academic staff of the Divisions of Nuclear Medicine and Radiodiagnosis of the Faculty of Health Sciences of Stellenbosch University, who have a long track-record in PET/CT research.
+The Unit has 5 permanent staff members, including a nuclear medicine staff scientist, a radiopharmacist, two nuclear medicine radiographers, and an administrative assistant.
+This team offers researchers the support they need to perform the molecular imaging and analysis they require.
+They are supported by academic staff of the Divisions of Nuclear Medicine and Radiodiagnosis of the Faculty of Medicine and Health Sciences of Stellenbosch University, who have a long track-record in PET/CT research.

 The NII currently offers routine scanning with four different radiotracers: